animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

 Based on various constraints, each Region can have an eviction policy in place for evicting data from memory.
-Currently, in {data-store-name}, eviction applies to the Least Recently Used entry (also known as [LRU](https://en.wikipedia.org/wiki/Cache_algorithms#Least_Recently_Used)).
+Currently, in GemFire, eviction applies to the Least Recently Used entry (also known as [LRU](https://en.wikipedia.org/wiki/Cache_algorithms#Least_Recently_Used)).
 Evicted entries are either destroyed or paged to disk (referred to as